microsoft/vscode-makefile-tools/README.md

 (like the usual `./autogen.sh`, `./configure` or `vcvarsall.bat`), you need to launch VSCode from a terminal that is already set up according to your project requirements OR you can point the `makefile.preConfigureSript` setting to a batch script file and invoke it at any time via the command `makefile.preconfigure` in the pallette.
-By seting `makefile.alwaysPreConfigure` to true, you don't need to run the pre-configure command separately.
+By setting `makefile.alwaysPreConfigure` to true, you don't need to run the pre-configure command separately.
 The extension is going to invoke the script before every configure operation.

 ### Configuring your project